Boris Becker: Imprisonment

 Becker was charged with illegally failing to hand over assets and trophies with a value of £2.5 million to repay debt during his bankruptcy, and on 21 March 2022, his trial began at Southwark Crown Court, London.
 On 8 April 2022, Becker was found guilty of four charges under the Insolvency Act.
-On 29 April 2022, he was sentenced to 30 months imprisonment for the offences.
-His incarceration commenced at HM Prison Wandsworth within the London Borough of Wandsworth before he was transferred to HM Prison Huntercombe, a facility used to detain foreign criminals.
+On 29 April 2022, he was sentenced to 30 months' imprisonment for the offences.
+His incarceration commenced at HM Prison Wandsworth in South London, before he was transferred to HM Prison Huntercombe, a facility used to detain foreign criminals.
 Becker was released from prison on 15 December 2022 having served 8 months.
-The same day he took a private jet to Germany, as he was eligible for automatic deportation having received a custodial sentence of more than 12 months.
+The same day he was understood to have been deported to Germany; he was eligible for automatic deportation having received a custodial sentence of more than 12 months.
+There have been conflicting reports about his future eligibility to enter the UK, with some saying that he would have been able to return to the UK in October 2024 at the earliest, and others that he is barred from entering the country for ten years.

 Documentary

 Becker is the subject of a two-part 2023 Alex Gibney documentary Boom!
 Boom!
-The World Vs Boris Becker, the first part of which premiered at the 2023 Berlin Film Festival.
+The World vs. Boris Becker, the first part of which premiered at the 2023 Berlin International Film Festival.

 Personal life

-The Guardian reported in 2009 that in addition to properties in Munich, Monaco and Schwyz, Becker had an apartment in Wimbledon, and possibly still maintained a residence in Miami, to be near his children.
+The Guardian reported in 2009 that in addition to properties in Munich, Monaco, and Schwyz, Becker had an apartment in Wimbledon, and possibly still maintained a residence in Miami, to be near his children.
 As of 2017, Becker lived in Wimbledon, within walking distance of the championship grounds.

 Relationships

-After a relationship from 1988 to 1991 with Karen Schultz, and from 1991 to 1992 with Cassandra Hepburn, he began a relationship with Barbara Feltus, whom he married on 17 December 1993, when she was eight months pregnant, at the registry office of his hometown of Leimen.
+Becker married Barbara Feltus in December 1993.
 Before the marriage, they shocked some in Germany by posing nude for the cover of Stern in a picture taken by her father.

-On 18 January 1994, their son Noah Gabriel, named after Becker's friends Yannick Noah and Peter Gabriel, was born.
-Their second child, Elias Balthasar, was born on 4 September 1999.

-After Becker asked Barbara for a separation in December 2000, she flew to Miami, Florida, U.S.A., with Noah and Elias and filed a divorce petition in Miami-Dade County Court, sidestepping their prenuptial agreement which had entitled her to a single $2.5 million payoff.
-Barbara left for Florida after being contacted by a woman claiming to be pregnant with Becker's child.
+They had two sons Noah (born 1994) and Elias (born 1999).
+After Becker asked Barbara for a separation in December 2000, she flew to Miami, Florida, with Noah and Elias and filed a divorce petition in Miami-Dade County Court, after being contacted by a woman claiming to be pregnant with Becker's child.
 In his autobiography, Becker stated that he admitted to his wife that he had had a one-night stand with another woman while Barbara was pregnant with their second child.
-He wrote that Barbara struck him during an argument after he flew to Florida to meet her and discuss the break up of their marriage.
-The pretrial hearing in January 2001 was broadcast live to Germany.
-The couple had dinner together every night during the hearing.
 Becker was granted a divorce on 15 January 2001: Barbara received a $14.4 million settlement, their condominium on Fisher Island, Florida, and custody of their children.